cata2403/MAP-IR-Social-Network/README.md

 # Social Network for Ducks & Humans

-A desktop social networking application developed as part of an Advanced Programming Methods course.
+A desktop social networking application developed as part of the Advanced Programming Methods course.
 The project focuses on applying layered architecture and design patterns to ensure code maintainability and clear separation of concerns.

 ---